How to Move the Needle: Moving Past “Mediocre”

 A note on environment

-In our chat, my friend mentioned his keyboard was “so rubbish it’s not inviting to play.”
-That matters.
-A real piano in the center of a home naturally invites practice—it’s immersive.
-If your digital setup is uninspiring, you won’t use it.
+In contrast, a real piano in the centre of a home naturally invites practice — it’s an immersive experience.
+A well set-up acoustic guitar can do similar things.
+But if your home practice setup is uninspiring, or requires effort to set it up every time, you won’t use it.
 I told him: stick to the acoustic guitar.
 Keep it out on a stand so you’ve got no excuse not to pick it up.

 2) Time budget

 People think they need TONNES of time, or deeply scheduled blocks.
-That can be helpful, but it isn’t as critical as people think.
+That can be helpful, but it really isn’t as critical as people think.

-Learning to take advantage of 10–15 minute “bite-size” chunks of time to practice is far more helpful.
+Learning to take advantage of 5–15 minute “bite-size” chunks of time to practice is far more helpful.
 It’s less punishing mentally than setting a goal of “hours” and then failing to meet it.
-Even 2–5 minutes can be helpful if deployed well.
-Focused, intentional, deliberate practice is more important than volume.

 3) Purposeful Practice Time